srimuthurajesh/Tech-Notes/Java/Hibernate.md

 ## Cache:

-First level cache: default, hold by session object
+**First level cache**: default, hold by session object
+**Secound level cache:**
-Secound level cache:  data stored in hashmap format where primarykey is key, result is value
+-data stored in hashmap format where primarykey is key and result is value
-EH(Easy Hibernate), Swarm, OS, JBoss Cache
+-works only for session object, not createQuery createSQLQuery EH(Easy Hibernate), Swarm, OS, JBoss Cache
 	1.READ_ONLY: work for readonly operation
 	2.NONSTRICT-READ-WRITE: work for readwrite but one at a time